cjnm/simpleblog/README.md

 ## Introduction

-Simpleblog is a ExpressJS React app with DynamoDB as storage.
+Simpleblog is a ExpressJS React app which uses DynamoDB as storage and Redis for cahing.

 The features of the APi are:

 - Logged in user can create, update, delete and read blogs
 - Public user can read blog and can signup with github